-The most surprising finding was that in general, defaunation did not cause reduced erosion or increased sediment accretion, leading to an elevated bed level.
-This makes a marked contrast to earlier studies at Paulinapolder (Montserrat et al. 2008).
+The most surprising finding was that in general, defaunation did not cause reduced erosion or increased sediment accretion.
+This makes a marked contrast to earlier studies at Paulinapolder (Westerschelde) (Montserrat et al. 2008), where defaunation caused initial elevation in the bed level due to diatom mat development.
 Only a higher variation was observed in defaunated and primed plots at site D for erosion resistance as measured with a shear vane and the sulphide content at all sites (Figure 8-2).
 The annular flume experiments were used to gain understanding of this surprising findings.